Central Darling Shire

 Central Darling Shire is a local government area in the Far West region of New South Wales, Australia.
 The Shire is located adjacent to the Barrier Highway.
 Central Darling Shire was constituted in 1959 and at 53511 km2, it is the largest incorporated local government area in New South Wales.

 The Central Darling Shire Council has been under administration since 2014 with an Administrator taking the place of the mayor and councillors.

-Main towns/villages
+It will exit administration at 10:30am on 4 December 2025 at the first meeting of the new council.

+History

+Central Darling Shire was preceded by the Municipality of Wilcannia.

+Decade under administration

+In 2014 the council placed under administration for a period of three months.
+Following a public inquiry, councillors were removed from office and an administrator originally appointed for three months had his term extended and at September 2018 was still acting in this capacity.
+It was expected that the council be removed from administration in September 2020, however as of 2024, the council remained under administration.

+An election was held on 20 September 2025.
+Now designated a Rural and Remote Council, three councillors are elected by the community, and three are appointed by the NSW Government.

+Towns and villages

-The Shire includes the towns of Ivanhoe, Menindee, Wilcannia and White Cliffs.
+The Shire includes the towns of Ivanhoe, Menindee, Sunset Strip, Tilpa, Wilcannia and White Cliffs.